imkimdol/port-pool/README.md

 # port-pool

-Simple port allocation tool for managing multiple dev environments.
+Simple port allocation tool for testing multiple dev environments in parallel.
 Useful for:

 - Git worktrees that each need unique ports
 - Running multiple copies of the same repository